tuxity/insta-unfollower/README.md

 ## Roadmap
 - Username whitelist.
-- Better flow for calculating time between requests to avoid ban.
+- Better flow for calculating the time between requests to avoid a ban.